 Part of this time was spent in drinks marketing and a place on the advisory board of The Ehrenberg-Bass Institute, where he could apply his love of science to the discipline of marketing.

 Barney’s Beer was founded in 2010, moving to Summerhall in 2012.
-In December 2013 Barney’s Beer was declared one of the top 5 craft brewers in Scotland by The List magazine & in 2014 Red Rye was honored with a gold award by SIBA Scotland (Volcano IPA picked up a silver).
-The regular beer line-up is Good Ordinary Pale Ale, Red Rye, Volcano IPA & Extra Pale.
+In December 2013 Barney’s Beer was declared one of the top 5 craft brewers in Scotland by The List magazine & in 2014 Red Rye was honoured with a gold award by SIBA Scotland (Volcano IPA picked up a silver).
+The regular beer line-up is Vital Juices, Red Rye, Capital Porter and Volcano IPA.

 Collaborations with John Byrne, Idlewild, Ryoko Tamura, Stewart Armstrong and The International Science Festival have been features of the arts-hub based brewery.